Change City

 We will not publish social media posts or videos we believe will be harmful to a child, teen or vulnerable person of any age (such as someone experiencing a mental health or other medical emergency).

-While we do publish photos and videos of crime scenes and traffic collisions, we will rarely show an image of an injured or deceased person unless the circumstances are extraordinary.
+While we do publish photos and videos of crime scenes and traffic collisions, we will not show an image of an injured or deceased person unless the circumstances are extraordinary.

 While we do pay for some photo and video content on a case-by-case basis, we do not pay for information and will not provide any payment for tips, forwarded documents or interviews.